nielsberglund/dotfiles/README.md

 * Installs `homebrew`.
 * Using `homebrew` installs `git`.
 * Clones the `dotfiles` repo which contains the various scripts, settings, etc.
-* Kicks off the rest of the installation using the `setup.sh` script in the root of the cloned `dotfiles` repository.

 You run the `bootstrap` script like so:
 ```sh